min2ha/ukwa-site/content/target/70834/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 4th September 2018: Brexit Negotiations and No Deal Contingency Planning

 Brexit Secretary Dominic Raab said the Chequers plan had proved "challenging" for some in Brussels - but that European counterparts were "engaging seriously".
 After updating MPs on his latest meeting with the EU's Michel Barnier, Mr Raab was urged by a number of his own Brexiteer colleagues to "chuck Chequers".